salt-formulas/salt-formula-grafana/README.rst

 Usage
 =====

 There's a difference between JSON dashboard representation and models we us.
-Lists are replaced by dictionaries to support mergings and interpolations.
+The lists used in JSON format [for rows, panels and target] were replaced by dictionaries.
+This form of serialization allows better merging and overrides of hierarchical data structures that dashboard models are.

 The default format of Grafana dashboards with lists for rows, panels and targets.